The new map condition will affect visibility and present new gameplay challenges thanks to strong winds and flying dust and debris.

-The Shared Watch event encourages squads of raiders to work together by offering more rewards for destroying ARCs, and none for PvP.
+The Shared Watch event encourages squads to work together by offering more rewards for ARC destruction (and nothing for PvP).

 Cold Snap was originally added to ARC Raiders as a limited-time event to celebrate the Holiday season with its own unique rewards.